shadowlack/shadowlack-core-book/guides/new-player-guide.md

 3. Read the [character creation guide](/guides/character-creation-guide), pick your species, and create your first Ramathian character.
 4. Start world building and/or roleplaying!

 ## Your first roleplay post

 You’ve created a character - now what?
 Well, it’s time for you to start writing as that character.
-The first thing you should do is make sure that you are familiar with Shadowlack’s Roleplaying Etiquette.
+The first thing you should do is make sure that you are familiar with Shadowlack’s [roleplaying etiquette](/guides/roleplaying-etiquette).
 It’ll save you some potential headaches.
 As for getting started, there are several recommended approaches that you may take:

 -   Look for an open thread that as marked as “AW” (All Welcome).
 Anyone may join threads like these (provided that they are not heavily underway).
 If you're not sure if you're allowed to join, simply PM the thread creator and ask.
 -   Start your own “AW” thread in a In Character area of your choosing.